DiegoAscanio/es4ps-setup-wizard/README.md

 Proceed to download it and extract the zip file to get the necessary files to run the ES4PS.

-All of these procedures are available in the video below:
+All of these procedures are available in the video below (CTRL + click to open in a new tab):

 [![Running the setup wizard](./docs/img/setup-wizard.png)](https://youtu.be/-ymDxufMSNc?si=GFGq1qqZ9Mj8khlb)